Congratulations to these newly-named Fulbright Scholars:

 THE W&M FULBRIGHT APPLICATION PROCESS

-The earlier you start working on your application, the stronger and more competitive it will be.
+The earlier you start working on your application, the stronger it will be.

 * Read the information on the Fulbright website very carefully, particularly the requirements of the country you're applying to.
-Note that Fulbright has stopped printing booklets listing the country descriptions - everything is online now.

 * Register on the Embark application system.
 The application will be available starting on April 3, 2017.
-Be sure to select William and Mary as your institution whether you're a graduating senior, a graduate student, or an alum applying through the College.
+Be sure to select William and Mary as your institution whether you're a graduating senior, a graduate student, or a recent alum applying through the College.

 N.B.
-Alumni who graduated within the last three years and who have not attended graduate school elsewhere are encouraged to apply through W&M!
-We will work with you throughout the process and, if you aren't in the area, we will arrange phone or skype interviews.
+Alumni who graduated within the last three years and who have not attended graduate school elsewhere are encouraged to apply through W&M. We will work with you throughout the process and, if you aren't in the area, we will arrange phone or skype interviews.
 If you graduated more than three years ago, contact email@example.com before beginning the campus application.

-* Submit your completed application online (this includes uploading transcripts) by the 12 p.m.
-Thursday, September 19 2013 deadline.
-Please keep in mind that this sends the application to campus Fulbright Program Advisor Lisa Grimes, not Fulbright.
+* Submit your completed application online (including transcripts and letters of recommendation) by the campus deadline.
+Please keep in mind that this sends the application to the campus Fulbright Program Advisor, not Fulbright.
 You will be able to edit your application later in the process so please do not worry about hitting submit!

-* Your language evaluation form (if required) and letters of recommendation are all due online by 12 p.m. on Thursday, September 19.
+* Your language evaluation form (if required) and letters of recommendation are also due online by the deadline.
 Note that you will be able to submit your part of the application even if all of these items have not been submitted.
-No hard copies are required!
+No hard copies are required.

 N.B.
 Ask your recommenders / language evaluator to write for you as early as possible, and be sure to talk with them about your application and motivation for applying for a Fulbright.
 It's up to you to make sure they have as much information as possible about you and about why you want to carry out this research / teach English abroad so that they can write a strong letter.

 * For research or study applicants (not ETAs): Upload your hard copy letter of affiliation, with original signature, as soon as you have it.
-Talk with Lisa about what to do with letters that come in after September 19.
+Talk with the Director of National Fellowships about what to do with letters that come in after the campus deadline.
 See this page for information on affiliations.

-* All applications are distributed to campus committees for review, and these committees will conduct interviews October 3-11.
+* All applications are distributed to campus committees for review, and these committees will conduct interviews soon after the deadline.
 Committees will consist of William & Mary faculty members, likely with some expertise in the area of the world pertinent to your application.
 Interviews will last about 20 minutes; part of the interview will be in the language of the proposal country (if applicable).
 Committees are asked to evaluate: the candidates' academic or professional qualifications (especially in relation to the proposed project); the validity and feasibility of the proposed project; language qualifications; evidence of maturity, motivation, and adaptability to a different cultural environment; knowledge of host country; impression candidate will make abroad as a citizen representing the U.S.

 N.B.
 Please note that there is no screening of applications at the campus level.
 ALL applications are submitted to campus committees for review, evaluation and rating, all applicants are interviewed, and all applications are forwarded, along with the campus rating and evaluation, to IIE in New York.
-Because the committees use the materials submitted on September 14 and the interview to establish the campus rating for each candidate, applicants should consider those materials as the final version and should submit the most complete and polished application as possible.
+Because the committees use the materials submitted by the deadlines and the interview to establish the campus rating for each candidate, applicants should consider those materials as the final version and should submit the most complete and polished application as possible.

-* Final applications must be submitted online by 12 p.m. on Monday, October 14.
+* Final applications must be submitted online by noon on Wednesday, October 4, 2017.

-* W&M Fulbright Program Advisor Lisa Grimes compiles committee comments for the campus evaluations and submits all applications to IIE US Student Programs by the national deadline of October 15.
+* W&M Fulbright Program Advisor compiles committee comments for the campus evaluations and submits all applications to IIE US Student Programs by the national deadline (October 6).

 * IIE National Screening Committees review the applications and recommend applications for further review by supervising agencies abroad.
-All applicants are notified of their status (whether or not their application has been recommended to the supervising agency in their host country) by January##.
+All applicants are notified of their status (whether or not their application has been recommended to the supervising agency in their host country) by the end of January.

-William and Mary students have been awarded Fulbrights to Andorra, Argentina, Australia, Austria, Belarus, Belgium, Bosnia & Herzegovina, Brazil, Bulgaria, Burkino Faso, Canada, Chile, China, Colombia, Croatia, the Czech Republic, Denmark, Dominican Republic, Ecuador, Finland, France, Germany, Hong Kong, Hungary, India, Indonesia, Italy, Ivory Coast, Japan, Jordan, Kazakhstan, Kenya, Korea, Malaysia, Mongolia, Morocco, the Netherlands, New Zealand, Norway, Oman, Panama, Poland, Portugal, Romania, Russia, Senegal, Sserbia, Slovakia, Singapore, South Africa, Spain, Sweden, Switzerland, Syria, Taiwan, Turkey, Uganda, the United Kingdom, Venezuela, and Zimbabwe.
+William & Mary students have been awarded Fulbrights to Andorra, Argentina, Australia, Austria, Belarus, Belgium, Bosnia & Herzegovina, Brazil, Bulgaria, Burkino Faso, Canada, Chile, China, Colombia, Croatia, the Czech Republic, Denmark, Dominican Republic, Ecuador, Finland, France, Germany, Hong Kong, Hungary, India, Indonesia, Italy, Ivory Coast, Japan, Jordan, Kazakhstan, Kenya, Korea, Luxembourg, Malaysia, Mexico, Mongolia, Morocco, the Netherlands, New Zealand, Norway, Oman, Panama, Poland, Portugal, Romania, Russia, Senegal, Serbia, Slovakia, Singapore, South Africa, Spain, Sweden, Switzerland, Syria, Taiwan, Thailand, Turkey, Uganda, Ukraine, the United Kingdom, Venezuela, and Zimbabwe.